netZoo/netZoo.github.io/content/docs/gsoc22.md

 Project type: Improving an existing tool

-Description: netZoo tools are implemented in Python, R, MATLAB, and C. Although continuous integration systems have improved in the past years particularly with GitHub actions, a common challenge remains with testing proprietary software such MATLAB scripts.
-In this project, we will build a Jenkins continuous integration server for netZooM using our servers and configure it to run unit test for this repository.
+Description: Network Zoo tools are implemented in Python, R, MATLAB, and C. Although continuous integration systems have improved in the past years particularly with GitHub actions, a common challenge remains with testing proprietary software such as MATLAB scripts.
+In this project, we will build a Jenkins continuous integration server for netZooM (M stands for MATLAB) using our own servers and configure it to run unit test for this repository.

 Skills: Jenkins, Linux, GitHub, MATLAB.